 Mood Disorders in Alcohol an Drug Use

-Daily consumption of alcohol orrelates to a large degree with the appearance or presence of depressive symptoms.
+Daily consumption of alcohol correlates to a large degree with the appearance or presence of depressive symptoms.
 Therapeutically, the primary focus in these cases is the treatment of alcohol dependence.

 Drug use can lead to serious emotional disturbances.
 Long-time use of cannabis or abuse of amphetamine may cause anxiety, depressive or psychotic symptoms.
 Long-time cocaine use may cause manic or depressive symptoms.